marcomq/nimview/README.md

 - Server functions are automatically exposed to the client when registered on server Version 0.3.0:
 - Calling JS functions directly from back-end

+Nimview currently "borrows" its current Webview code from Wails, as the wails community still performs fixes on the old C header-only version of Webview.

 Nimview still has a smaller code base and creates even smaller binaries.
 You also have classical languages for your back-end as C, C++ or Python code - and you can mix those with Nim.